vicotrbb/data_science/README.md

 ## Milestones

-* Linear Regression - On going
+* Regressions
 * Image classification - On going
 * Neural networks - On going
 * Computational Vision - On going
 * Decision trees
-* More to be added
+* ML engineers guidelines - On going
+* Projects - On going